tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### ResponseStatus

 - Name: bdqffdq:ResponseStatus
-- Definition: A ReportConcept expressing controlled vocabulary values about the exit state of an execution process of a data quality Specification by an Implementation.
+- Definition: A bdqffdq:ReportConcept expressing controlled vocabulary values about the exit state of an execution process of a data quality bdqffdq:Specification by a bdqffdq:Implementation.
 - SubClass Of: ReportConcept

 ********************